Configuring HTTPS settings

 - Enable and disable HTTP or HTTPS web access to the appliance

 To access the HTTPS Configuration page, select HTTPS from the Security section of the Administration tab.
+The server key displays the private key for the appliance.

 To generate a server key

-Enter relevant information in the editable fields:
+To generate a server key, enter relevant information in the editable fields:

 The two character country code for the country in which the appliance is located, for example GB.